 EU Countries Requiring Passports

-Certain countries in the European Union do not belong to the Schengen Area, and EU nationals must show their passports – or other valid national ID – when entering or exiting these countries.
+Certain countries in the European Union do not belong to the Schengen Area, and EU nationals must show their valid passports – or other valid national ID – to border controls when entering or exiting these countries.
 At the time of publication, European nationals must show their IDs when entering or exiting the United Kingdom, Ireland, Cyprus, Croatia, Bulgaria or Romania.
 The U.K.'s upcoming exit from the EU may further affect this, however the regulations have not been put in place yet.

 Forms of Identification